imfd-stroemungsmechanik/introduction-into-cfd/3_backward-step/2_solving.md

 ## Starting the Solver

 In order to start the simulation, we have to execute corresponding the OpenFOAM application.
-As defined in the `controlDict`, the solver `pimpleFoam` will be used suitable for transient, incompressible, laminar or turbulent flows.
-This application can be started by typing the appropriate command while the terminal is located inside the case directory:
+As defined in the `controlDict`, the solver `pimpleFoam` will be used, suitable for transient, incompressible, laminar or turbulent flows.
+This application can be started by typing the appropriate command in the terminal from within the case directory:

 ```bash
 pimpleFoam
 ```

 The progress of the job is written to the terminal window.
-It tells the user the current time step, the equations beeing solved, initial and final residuals for all fields and should look like follows:
+It tells the user the current time step, the equations being solved, initial and final residuals for all fields and should look like follows:

 ```
 Courant Number mean: 0.148717 max: 0.590908